Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Results

 \subsection{Estimation Accuracy of Models}

-We evaluated the performance of the proposed method by computing the RMSE of the predicted joint moment on the test dataset.
-To better demonstrate the effectiveness of the proposed method, we compared our method with two baseline methods: 1) without body parameters, which means directly estimating moment by inputting joint kinematics into the estimator; 2) conventional body parameters fusion model without GMF, which means implementing a fusion model where two networks separately take joint kinematics and body parameters as inputs to obtain two hidden features, and these two features are then stacked and passed through a fully connected network to estimate joint moment.
-To ensure comparability, the architecture of the estimator inputting joint kinematics is the same for all three baseline models, and the optimizer (Adam) parameters and initial learning rate ($lr = 0.001$) are the same.
-In our method, we set the parameters $w_1 = 1$ and $w_2 = 0.05$ in (17).

 Fig. \ref{rmse_result} reports the RMSE results of our method compared to the baseline methods.
 Overall, our method achieves an RMSE of 0.1180 ± 0.0021 Nm/kg on the test dataset.
-The mean results show a significant improvement compared to the two baseline methods (6.50\% vs. baseline method 1 and 8.31\% vs. baseline method 2).
-The experimental results demonstrate that, except for subject 6, whose average joint moment estimation error increased by 0.97\% compared to baseline method 1 and 2.57\% compared to baseline method 2, the joint moment estimations for other subjects are more accurate.
-The baseline method 2, which directly fuses body parameters ($\boldsymbol{Q}$) and joint kinematics ($\boldsymbol{X}$) through the network, does not achieve improved joint moment estimation accuracy compared to baseline method 1 with only inputting joint kinematics.
-In fact, there is even a decrease, indicating that it is challenging to achieve body parameter fusion using conventional fusion models.
+The mean results show a significant improvement compared to the two baseline methods (6.50\% vs. model without body parameters and 8.31\% vs. fusion model without GMF).
+The experimental results demonstrate that, except for subject 6, whose average joint moment estimation error of all walking speed increased by 0.97\% compared to model without body parameters and 2.57\% compared to fusion model without GMF, the joint moment estimations for other subjects are more accurate.
+The second baseline method, which directly fuses body parameters ($\boldsymbol{q}$) and joint kinematics ($\boldsymbol{X}$) through the network, does not achieve improved joint moment estimation accuracy compared to model without body parameters with only inputting joint kinematics.
+In fact, its performance slightly degrades, suggesting that conventional fusion models struggle to effectively integrate body parameters.

-As it is difficult to achieve the optimal validation set accuracy with limited time, in addition to using the RMSE, we used the rate of increase in the RMSE on the test set relative to the RMSE on the validation set ($R_{tv}$), which represents the degree of overfitting of the optimal model, obtained from:
+As it is difficult to achieve the optimal validation set accuracy with limited time, in addition to using the RMSE, we used the rate of increase in the RMSE on the test set relative to the RMSE on the validation set, denoted as $R_{tv}$, which represents the degree of overfitting~\cite{hawkins2004problem,montesinos2022overfitting} of the optimal model, obtained from:

-This equation implies that the $R_{tv}$ of a model with better generalization performance should be smaller (with consistent accuracy on the validation dataset).
+This equation implies that the $R_{tv}$ of a model with better generalization performance should be smaller(with consistent accuracy on the validation dataset).